 Configuring the Nginx Error and Access Logs

 Nginx is an open-source, high-performance HTTP and reverse proxy server responsible for handling the load of some of the largest sites on the Internet.
-When managing NGINX web servers, one of the most frequent tasks you’ll perform is checking the log files.
+When managing NGINX web servers, one of the most frequent tasks you will perform is checking the log files.

 Knowing how to configure and read the logs is very useful when troubleshooting server or application issues as they provide detailed debugging information.